w-bonelli/varitome-variant-calling/README.md

 ```bash
 snakemake --snakefile Snakefile.depths --latency-wait 30 --restart-times 2 --configfile "<config file>" --jobs 500 --cluster "qsub -l walltime={params.walltime} -l nodes={params.nodes}:ppn={params.ppn} -l mem={params.mem} -M <your email address> -m ae"
 ```

+Several command line arguments are passed to Snakemake:

+- `--latency-wait`: seconds to wait after each rule completes before checking for expected output files (compensates for filesystem latency)
+- `--restart-times`: times to restart each rule if it fails
+- `--jobs`: maximum number of concurrent jobs submitted to the cluster scheduler
+- `--cluster`: the command to use when submitting each job to the cluster scheduler; parameters (e.g., `params.walltime`) are specified in `Snakefile` on a per-rule basis

+These options can be reconfigured as needed.
+Note that if the pipeline has run previously in the same directory, you may need to execute a dry run with extra flag `--unlock` to release the directory lock before rerunning.

 ## Utils